OtamoryX/OtamoryX/docs/roadmap.md

 This roadmap outlines the development phases for OtamoryX, an open-source digital comic/manga reader and management platform.
 The implementation focuses on core functionality first, with extensible plugin architecture and AI features as later additions.

-**🎯 Current Status**: **Phase 3.0** - Core organization and management features completed.
-Category management CRUD operations implemented.
-Reader frontend tag/delete operations functional.
+**🎯 Current Status**: **Phase 5.5** - PostgreSQL database infrastructure and OPDS protocol implementation completed.
+Phase 4 user management system validated.
+System ready for production deployment.

-**Next Priority**: Complete Phase 4 user management validation and proceed to Phase 5.5 database infrastructure modernization.
+**Next Priority**: Complete integration testing and move to Phase 6 advanced features development.

 ## Development Phases